TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Bring him to the barn.
 We have a spare oscilloscope.
 ```

 She set her phone down and turned back to her code.
 A new approach was forming in her mind, inspired by what Alex had described.
-If he was right about compile-time type resolution handling most of the heavy lifting...
+If he was right about compile-time handling most of the heavy lifting...

 The clock on her screen showed 3:14 AM.
 Outside, the rain had finally stopped.
 She opened a new terminal window and began typing the skeleton of what might become the most important project of her life.